dinkel/docker-openldap/README.md

 avaliable.

 After the first start of the image (and the initial configuration), these envirnonment variables are not evaluated anymore.
+If one needs to reconfigure the `slapd` service, it is possible to set

+    SLAPD_FORCE_RECONFIGURE (defaults to false)

+to `true`.

 Data persistence
 ----------------